 How Gran Tierra Handles Petitions, Complaints and Claims

-Gran Tierra modified its grievance resolution process in 2016 to reflect its evolving relationships with local communities and the company has continued to build relationships based on mutual understanding and acceptance.
+Gran Tierra respects the evolving relationships with local communities and the Company has continued to build relationships based on mutual understanding and acceptance.
 Gran Tierra seeks to provide quality, timely, coherent, efficient and responsible responses that build trust, manage expectations and minimize environmental risks.

 Whether Gran Tierra has delegated an activity or performed it directly, GTE is committed to being responsible for how it is carried out.
 This procedure embodies principles recommended by the World Bank Group and performance criteria that are set forth in the United Nations publication Guiding Principles on Business and Human Rights.